cevrTMC/LowValueCareCEVR/README.md

 divided into smaller chunk files containing the same claims as in the corresponding base-claim chunk file.

-We wrote a powershell script (*chunk.ps1*) to split claim files.
 After this step of processing, there will be approximately 150 output files, including 48(4 years\*12 chunks) inpatient files, 48(4 year\*12 chunks) outpatient files, and 48 (4 year\*12 chunks) carrier files.
 (Note: 12 is the estimated number of chunk files for each claim type.
 The actual numer will be updated once we finish processing).

-### 2. Transform claim file (01\_ETL.SAS)
+### 2. Transform claim files

+SAS code: **01\_ETL.SAS**

 This step merges claim-base file and line/revenue file into one claim file, with each record containing all ICD and HCPCS codes.